When I was a kitten, I had to hike uphill in the snow just to use the litterbox! And it was full of rocks!

 A note about comments.
 We screen.
 For various reasons, we've opted to keep the site something that approximates PG-13.
 Spam and vitriol will be deleted and quite possibly held up for public ridicule.
 But don't let that stop the rest of you from commenting!

 How can a cat be online?
-Typing Slave, aka Jody Wallace, maintains the website for Meankitty, who sadly lacks opposable thumbs.
+The Typing Human, aka Jody Wallace, maintains the website for Meankitty, who sadly lacks opposable thumbs.

 Originally designed by MIF Design but tricked out as needed by Meankitty's Obedient Staff.
 Unless otherwise indicated, all text, images, content, etc. (c) 2015 Jody Wallace, All Rights Reserved.
 Get fed here: Entries (RSS) and Comments (RSS).